tedvankessel/Data-Warehouse-Song-Play-Project/README.md

 The code assumes:

     1. an instance of a Redshift cluster is operational
-    2. an instance of a PosgresSQL database has been created
+    2. an instance of a PosgresSQL (Redshift) database has been created
     3. credentials for the IAM role and Redshift cluster are provided in the dwh.cfg file for use at runtime